 You can access some of our collections online via ProvLibDigital.org.
 Some of our most frequently-requested Rhode Island history materials can be accessed in other libraries during this time, including:

 The Rhode Island Collections at PPL are a research collection and community resource of materials by, for and about Rhode Island and its people.
 (More about the RI Collections)

 The library has been building its collection on the history of printing since 1910.
-It is now one of the most important typographical collections in the country.
+It is now one of the most important collections on typography and the history of printing in the country.
 (More information about the Updike Collection)

-Based on a group of whaling logbooks assembled by Paul C. Nicholson, the Nicholson Whaling Collection is now home to nearlyi 800 logbooks, documenting over 1,000 voyages.
+Based on a group of whaling logbooks assembled by Paul C. Nicholson, the Nicholson Whaling Collection is now home to nearly 800 logbooks, documenting over 1,000 voyages.
 (More information about the Nicholson Collection)

 The Caleb Fiske Harris Collection on the Civil War and Slavery was the first collection acquired by Providence Public Library.
 It was purchased for $2,000 in 1884, not long after the Library was founded, from the estate of Mr. Harris, a Providence book collector.
 A large portion of the money used to purchase the collection was received through a fund originally set up to purchase books for soldiers at the Portsmouth Grove Hospital, which was closed before the money could be used.
 Sidney S. Rider, a Providence publisher and bookseller, handled the sale of the collection.